bitovi/bitops/docs/index.md

 </div>
 ---------------------

+BitOps is an automated [orchestrator](docs/about.md) for deployment tools using [GitOps](https://about.gitlab.com/topics/gitops/).

-BitOps is a tool to describe an infrastructure and configurations deployed onto that infrastructure for multiple environments in a single place called an [Operations Repo](operations-repo-structure.md).
+It leverages a way to describe infrastructure for many environments and IaC tools called an [Operations Repository](docs/operations-repo-structure.md).

 ---------------------